Cape Verde Travel Guide

 The free guide to the Cape Verde Islands will enable you to make more of your stay and save money too!
 We provide this to all clients who travel with us.

-If you are thinking on travelling to the Cape Verde Islands and would like advice on where to travel and places to stay, please phone us for suggestions.
-Many people imagine that it's always cheaper to book travel "independently", but it isn't, and we find many ways to save you time and money too.
+If you are thinking of travelling to the Cape Verde Islands and would like advice on where to travel and places to stay, please phone us for suggestions.
+Many people imagine that it's always cheaper to book travel "independently", but often it isn't, and we find many ways to save you time and money too.

 back to top